puppetlabs/puppetlabs-apache/README.md

 ##### `collect_exported`

 Determines whether to use [exported resources][].
 Valid options: Boolean.
-Default: true.
+Default: `true`.

-If you statically declare all of your backend servers, set this parameter to false to rely on existing, declared balancer member resources.
+If you statically declare all of your backend servers, set this parameter to `false` to rely on existing, declared balancer member resources.
 Also, use `apache::balancermember` with [array][] arguments.

-To dynamically declare backend servers via exported resources collected on a central node, set this parameter to true to collect the balancer member resources exported by the balancer member nodes.
+To dynamically declare backend servers via exported resources collected on a central node, set this parameter to `true` to collect the balancer member resources exported by the balancer member nodes.

 If you don't use exported resources, a single Puppet run configures all balancer members.
 If you use exported resources, Puppet has to run on the balanced nodes first, then run on the balancer.